An institutional feedback platform for the digital age.

 We used the industrial design department at RISD as an environment to understand existing feedback systems, and see any opportunities for improving them.
 We interviewed students, faculty, and staff to hear about their experiences with the department and how feedback is given within it.

 Community members speak primarily to one another to ask questions or vent frustrations, meaning leadership remains unaware of the best changes for the community.

 Leadership has no way of knowing to what extent a concern is shared by the community as a whole when an individual community member meets with them.

 There are multiple pathways for community members to provide feedback, but they cannot see whether their contribution changed anything, which degrades their faith in the system.
 They are less likely to contribute in the future.

 Community members often rotate through the community at a faster rate than leadership, meaning they lack context.
 Leadership can get frustrated when community members do not recognize improvements that were made in the past.

 Proof of concept of the benefits of a new feedback system.

 To demonstrate how increasing the visibility and ease of providing feedback could provide a larger volume of responses than the department’s current methods, we created a feedback mascot.
 We visited each floor of the department and invited people to submit the things they most wanted addressed in the department.
 People could submit as many or as few suggestions as they wanted.

-This pilot let us test how much the community would engage with a new feedback system if given the opportunity.
+This pilot let us test how much people would engage with a new feedback system if given the opportunity.
 As a comparison, we posted a survey to the department student facebook page to solicit responses.
 The difference was substantial.

 Responses to survey: 14